jkominek/adcstudy/data/NOTES-mcp3008.md

 an additional $5.40 in BOM cost to use them. the tested parts were also 0.5% tolerance, whereas the 1800s in the previous test were 1%. that might contribute to some of the variation in expected gain change.

+2024-06-01T15:48:33.751857_mcp3008_3V3_3V3_12750Hz_mcp6l04_1800,44pF_mic5366@2V
+2024-06-01T15:48:41.738471_mcp3008_3V3_3V3_12750Hz_mcp6l04_1800,44pF_mic5366@2V_interference
+  * hammer peak 404
+  * hammer background
+    * mean 5.48 sdev 1.36
+  * keystick peak 530ish
+  * keystick background
+    * mean 73.47 sdev 1.41

+the keystick channel shows massive spikes on both the main data file, as well as the interference file. something weird is going on. looks like there was also some data loss in around time stamp 8250 in the main file. not a big issue. higher peak heights than the data collected without the capacitor. would've expected dampening, so that's odd. elevated background and noise.

+mcp3008_3V3_3V3_12750Hz_mcp6l04_1800,100pF_mic5366@2V
+  * hammer peak 403
+  * hammer background
+    * mean 5.68 sdev 1.25
+  * keystick peak 535ish
+  * keystick background
+    * mean 73.87 sdev 1.30

+none of the weird spikes here. i think something is wrong with channel #1 on this TIA board. worth investigating electrically, but not interesting for the overall data collection, i don't think.

+peaks and background levels are effectively identical to the 44pF board. sdevs are very slightly lower. that's nice.

+so what do we predict for the next set of channels, that use the 2870 thin film resistors, with these same capacitors? probably even higher background levels, along with even lower sdev. peaks of 642.5 and 853ish?